Bradbee/Main/README.md

 # Main Programming Language

-Welcome to **Main**, a groundbreaking new programming language that is just one piece of a far-reaching, ambitious project destined to transform the world of software development.
+Welcome to **Main**, a groundbreaking new up and coming programming language that is just one piece of a far-reaching, ambitious project destined to transform the world of software development.

 ### 🚀 What is **Main**?